 The surf-off is surfing's ultimate face-off.
-It is a conclusive, one-off heat (or eve best-of-three heats, similar to tennis) between the world title contenders that decides and crowns the new world surfing champion.
+It is a conclusive, one-off heat (or even best-of-three heats, similar to tennis) between the world title contenders that decides and crowns the new world surfing champion.

 The only example in pro surfing dates back to the ASP era.
 In 2011, Garrett Parkes and Caio Ibelli surfed a sudden-death heat to decide the world junior champion.
 The Brazilian ended up claiming the trophy.

-The pro surfing authorities can opt for one-off or best-of-three formats, but in case it happens, they will likely go for three 30-minute heats with 0-minute breaks between each clash.
+The pro surfing authorities can opt for one-off or best-of-three formats, but if it happens, they will likely go for three 30-minute heats with zero-minute breaks between each clash.